 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at Fordham University is 14:1, and the school has 46.9 percent of its classes with fewer than 20 students.
-The most popular majors at Fordham University include: Business Administration and Management, General; Speech Communication and Rhetoric; Psychology, General; English Language and Literature, General; and Political Science and Government, General.
-The average freshman retention rate, an indicator of student satisfaction, is 89.8 percent.
+The student-faculty ratio at Fordham University is 14:1, and the school has 48.2 percent of its classes with fewer than 20 students.
+The most popular majors at Fordham University include: Business Administration and Management, General; Speech Communication and Rhetoric; Psychology, General; Accounting; and Finance, General.
+The average freshman retention rate, an indicator of student satisfaction, is 88.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Fordham University offers a number of student services including nonremedial tutoring, placement service, and health service.
 Fordham University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is permitted for students of legal age at Fordham University.